 Staying secure and safe online doesn't have to be a technical challenge.
 Hopefully, the tips and recommendations in this article will help you make a few steps to protect your data from the bad guys.
 It's also a good idea to stay updated on the latest issues that may impact you as an internet user.
-We routinely follow the folks over at Sophos on their blog where they post current information on all kinds of security and privacy issues on the internet.
+I routinely follow the folks over at Sophos on their blog where they post current information on all kinds of security and privacy issues on the internet.

 Now go surf the web in a safer way!